Makktu/StarDrifter-2025/README.md

 	- get a ruined planet/space station in there - decor for the environment too

 ### Thu 13 March 2025
-Started on fog-speed effect - focus on that tomorrow
+Started on fog-speed effect - focus on that tomorrow.

+### Fri 14 March 2025
+Fog speed effect not good.
+Changed spawner swarmer again.

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++